Beach Red: Production

 Beach Red was filmed on location in the Philippines using troops of the Philippine Armed Forces.
 The sequence of the Japanese dressed in Marine uniforms was inspired by Bowman's book, which mentions Japanese wearing American helmets to infiltrate American lines.
-There were no incidents in the Pacific where large numbers of Japanese donned American uniforms and attempted to infiltrate a beachhead.
+There were no known incidents in the Pacific where large numbers of Japanese donned American uniforms and attempted to infiltrate a beachhead.
 The action, though, is similar in some ways to a large-scale Japanese counterattack and banzai charge conducted on July 7, 1944, on Saipan, which was defeated by U.S. Army troops with heavy losses.

 When seeking assistance from the U.S. Marine Corps, Wilde was told that due to the commitments of the Vietnam War, all the Corps could provide the film was color stock footage taken during the Pacific War.
 The film provided had deteriorated, so Wilde had to spend a considerable part of the film's budget to restore the film to an acceptable quality in order to blend into the film.
 The Marine Corps was grateful that their historical film had been restored at no cost to them.

 The film's title sequence incorporates various paintings that suddenly segue into the preparations for the landing.
+The 30-minute opening sequence of the film's graphic depiction of the violence and savagery of war was echoed years later in Steven Spielberg's Saving Private Ryan.

+Like Wilde's previous production of The Naked Prey (1965), the film does not use subtitles for non-English dialogue, in this case Japanese.